Galaxy Note 20 5G

 Google Pixel 5

-In this review, we have selected the most secure smartphones for 2020, but since there are different smartphones for a wide variety of purposes (cryptocurrencies, communication, safe apps, payments, etc.), you should first ask yourself several questions to help you establish the level of security according to your needs:
+In this review, we have selected the most secure smartphones for 2021.
+Since there are different smartphones for a wide variety of purposes (cryptocurrencies, communication, safe apps, payments, etc.), you should first ask yourself several questions to help you establish the level of security according to your needs:

 - What types of security-sensitive activities are you going to be using your smartphone for?